One question I get asked a lot is, “Is it better as a doctor to invest in single-family rentals or multi-family properties?”

 It’s usually easier to purchase a single family vs an apartment building because less capital is needed initially.
 For example, I was able to buy my first out-of-state single-family rental property for ~$35,000.
 The downpayment for the apartment building I bought was nearly 10x that amount.

 You could possibly buy one a year and in 10-15 years, have an amazing cash-flowing portfolio.

 If needed, you could sell off a single home for the cash and not lose your entire portfolio.
 I know some people who bought a few single family homes, kept them as investments throughout their childrens’ lives and sold them off to pay for college – interesting concept which I should explore later.

 Easier to Diversify

 If you want to diversify, you can buy SFRs in different parts of the country, with different market characteristics.
+Some areas are better for cash flow, some for appreciation, and in some you’re able to capture both.
 See how I bought one property (over 2000 miles away from my call room.

 Slower Ability to Scale